n8som/Analyzing-My-First-Packet-With-Wireshark/README.md

 - examine the protocols that are used when the user makes the connection to the website, and

-- analyze some of the data packets to identify the type of information sent and received by the systems that connect to each other when the network data is captured.
+- analyze some of the data packets to identify the type of information sent and received by the systems that connect when the network data is captured.

 Here’s how I’ll do this: First, I’ll open the packet capture file and explore the basic Wireshark graphic user interface.
 Second, I’ll open a detailed view of a single packet and explore how to examine the various protocol and data layers inside a network packet.
 Third, I’ll apply filters to select and inspect packets based on specific criteria.
 Fourth, I’ll filter and inspect UDP DNS traffic to examine protocol data.
 Finally, I’ll apply filters to TCP packet data to search for specific payload text data.